Pentonet/wm-config/docs/guide_rpi.md

 Before you continue throughout this section, please ensure that you have a MQTT broker running and that you can reach it from your network.
-There is no requirement from the gateway point of view regarding which broker to use, as long as it supports MQTT version 3.1.
+There is no requirement from the gateway's point of view regarding which broker to use, as long as it supports MQTT version 3.1.

 We will now create a custom.env file that will tell the gateway to send